slemhadri/CS124_NLP/README.md

 ## Final Project: MovieBot

-The aim is to build a chatbot somewhat similar to [ELIZA](https://en.wikipedia.org/wiki/ELIZA), which would specifically interact with the user about his movie tastes, use sentiment analysis to extract sentiment associated with a set of movies, then recommend 10 different users accordingly.
+The aim is to build a chatbot somewhat similar to [ELIZA](https://en.wikipedia.org/wiki/ELIZA), which would specifically interact with the user about their movie tastes, use sentiment analysis to extract sentiment associated with a set of movies, then recommend 10 different users accordingly.

 Here is a brief overview of the main steps followed:
 - Extracting movie titles: given an input text, output a list of possible movie titles that are mentionned in text.
 - Find movie associated with the title: returning a list of indices in the movies dataset corresponding to the movie titles extracted.
 - Extract sentiment from the input: using a dataset of common words associated with the corresponding sentiment.
-- Recommend movies: given a vector of the user's preferences and given ratings by other users, use collaborative filtering to return a list of movies with the highest recommendation score that the user hasn't seen, using collaborative filtering with cosine-similarity.
+- Recommend movies: given a vector of the user's preferences and given ratings by other users, return a list of movies, that the user hasn't seen, with the highest recommendation score, using collaborative filtering with cosine-similarity.

 ## Course content